Meet Our Team at HQ

 Over the years Chairman Williams served in many political capacities, including co-county volunteer chair for Governor Voinovich’s 1990 campaign, 1990 campaign manager for Juvenile Court Judge Saundra Robinson, 1996-2004 elected state representative, 2004 – 2010 director of the Summit County Board of Elections, 2011-2013 elected state board of education and in 2013 was appointed to serve as board member of the Summit County Board of Elections – a position he holds to this day.
 Williams was appointed University of Akron Board Trustee by Governor DeWine in 2021.

 Williams learned from Chairman Alex Arshinkoff that “politics is full of big ups and big downs.”
 These are some of the big ups!

 Cierra began her career campaigning across northeast Ohio during the 2018 Election as a regional field director with the Ohio Republican Party.
-She later worked in Columbus as a government relations staff assistant with The CJR Group and then at the State Medical Board of Ohio as an assistant to the Executive Director and Stakeholder Liaison, assisting the agency’s government advocacy and constituent affairs efforts.
+She later worked in Columbus as a staff assistant at a Columbus-based government affairs firm and then at the State Medical Board of Ohio as an assistant to the Executive Director and Stakeholder Liaison, assisting the agency’s government advocacy and constituent affairs efforts.
 Most recently, Cierra served as the public information officer at the Summit County Domestic Relations Court.
 She is coming to GOP Headquarters after years of volunteering for the party and candidates.